Widell79/stateStore/readme.md

 We use JavaScript constants instead of strings to call our actions.
 Our `.dispatch()` calls special functions called action creators, instead of passing in unique objects directly to them.

-We extract the information from the input fields, reset the input field, and then dispatch an addTodoAction/addGoalAction Action Creator with the text that the user typed into the input/goals field.
+## UI

+We connect our functioning state application with a front-end UI.
+There are form fields and buttons on the UI that can be used to add new Todo items and Goal items to the state.
+Updating the state will also cause the entire application to re-render so that the visual representation of the application matches that of the info stored in the state object.

 ## DOM-manipulation